 - 9:7 Not everyone descended from Abraham is a genuine child of Abraham.
 As God told Abraham, “The nation that will one day call you their father will come from Isaac.”4

 - 9:8 People don’t become children of God because they have Abraham’s blood in their veins.
 They become children of God because of the promise God made to Abraham.
 Those are the genuine descendants of Abraham.

 - 9:9 Here’s the promise: “I’m coming back this time next year.
 By then Sarah will have a son.”5

-- 9:10 And remember, Rebekah got pregnant with twins.
+- 9:10 And remember, a generation earlier, Rebekah got pregnant with twins.
 The father was our ancestor, Isaac.

 - 9:11 Even before those twins were born, and before they had a chance to do anything good or bad, God chose just one of them.
 It wasn’t a matter of anything the twins had done.
 It was a matter of God’s right to choose.

 - 9:12 So it wasn’t about the twins doing something good.
 It was God’s call.
 The Bible reports, “Your oldest child will take orders from your youngest.”6